inquis/tunnelkit/README.md

 #### Non-standard

-- XOR-patch functionality:
-    - Multi-byte XOR Masking
+- Single-byte XOR masking
-        - Via `--scramble xormask <passphrase>`
+    - Via `--scramble xormask <character>`
-        - XOR all incoming and outgoing bytes by the passphrase given
+    - XOR all incoming and outgoing bytes by the ASCII value of the character argument
-    - XOR Position Masking
-        - Via `--scramble xorptrpos`
-        - XOR all bytes by their position in the array
-    - Packet Reverse Scramble
-        - Via `--scramble reverse`
-        - Keeps the first byte and reverses the rest of the array
-    - XOR Scramble Obfuscate
-        - Via `--scramble obfuscate <passphrase>`
-        - Performs a combination of the three above (specifically `xormask <passphrase>` -> `xorptrpos` -> `reverse` -> `xorptrpos` for reading, and the opposite for writing)
-    - See [Tunnelblick website][about-tunnelblick-xor] for more details (Patch was written in accordance with Tunnelblick's patch for compatibility)
+    - See [Tunnelblick website][about-tunnelblick-xor] for more details

 #### Unsupported